top of page

 National Minimum Wage (Statutory) – April 2026 Forecast

-The national minimum wage (which is separate from the real living wage) is the lowest amount employees can legally be paid, we don’t yet know what the new minimum wage rate will be from April 2026, this will likely be announced in the Autumn Budget on 26 November, but early estimates suggest:
+The national minimum wage is the lowest amount employees can legally be paid.
+We don’t yet know what the new minimum wage rate will be from April 2026.
+This will likely be announced in the Autumn Budget on 26 November, but early estimates suggest:

 This is the legal minimum employers must pay eligible staff aged 21 and over.